Subscribe to updates

 Tenants' Monitoring Visits

-The Committee resolved that further monitoring visits be conducted in Autumn 2026 for the tenants of Southacott Farm, Mariansleigh, and Middle Winsham Farm, Braunton, once their finalised accounts are available.
+The Committee resolved that further monitoring visits should be conducted in Autumn 2026 for the tenants of Southacott Farm, Mariansleigh, and Middle Winsham Farm, Braunton, once their finalised accounts are available.

 Request for Landlord's Consent for Tenants' Improvements